iancerbo/bash-training/README.md

-# 🐚 Bash for Developers: A Comprehensive Course
+# 🐚 Bash for Developers: A Comprehensive Primer

 ## ℹ️ Course Overview